kno10/minetest/doc/lua_api.md

     weight = 1.0,
     -- Relative weight of the biome in the Voronoi diagram.
     -- A value of 0 (or less) is ignored and equivalent to 1.0.

+    centrality_point = 0,
+    centrality_weight = 0,
+    -- Preferred distance from the world origin for the biome.
+    -- Weight to control how much centrality influences the biome choice.

+    z_point = 0,
+    z_weight = 0,
+    -- Preferred z value of the biome, to define pole and equator biomes.
+    -- Weight to balance with other factors.
+This is a soft condition, -- for a strict limitation use min_pos and max_pos instead.
 }
 ```